 The desire to incorporate bonus and incentive plans into reward packages has been driven in part by the ‘new pay’ philosophy.
 This advocates that ‘guaranteed’ remuneration (basic pay and benefits) should comprise a smaller proportion of the overall reward package, with a shift towards strategic reward linking employee performance and pay to the wider business strategy.

 There's also been a move in certain sectors towards market-based pay, whereby an employee might only receive a pay rise if the market rate for the role had increased: in this scenario, individual contribution could be recognised via a bonus instead of a pay rise.

-- higher payments are potentially possible.
+- Higher payments are potentially possible.

-But the downside for employees includes that:
+But the downside for employees includes:

-- payments may be unpredictable or lower than expected if targets cannot be met.
+- Payments may be unpredictable or lower than expected if targets cannot be met.